 Step 1

-There is a downloadable digital Self-Management Toolkit.
+There is a downloadable digital self-management toolkit.
 See links below.

 Step 2

-Choose and circle only one or two tools you think will make a positive change to self-managing your health.
+Circle only one or two tools you think will make a positive change to self-managing your health.
 Ask for help from your support circle if needed.

 Step 3

-Once you feel confident with those tools, then do the same steps and choose another two or three tools.
+Once you feel confident with those tools, do the same steps and choose another two or three tools.
 Repeat again when needed.

 So now let’s get started